 Our fully guided walk breaks the route down into 16 manageable stages.
 We also include rest days in the tiny village of Grasmere and the market town of Richmond.
 The first section of the walk is arguably the most dramatic as you pass over the high peaks of the fabled Lake District but each stage of the Coast to Coast Path offers something different and many love the North York Moors and Yorkshire Dales equally.
 It is an exceptional way to enjoy the culture and history of rural England including literary connections, centuries old pubs and colourful local characters.

 - Join our expert guide on Wainwright’ famous walk across Northern England

 - Savour the rich diversity of scenery including dramatic Lakeland panoramas

-- Hike 3 national parks; Lake District, Yorkshire Dales and North York Moors
+- Hike three national parks: Lake District, Yorkshire Dales and North York Moors

-- Fabulous extra including a celebratory group dinner at Robin Hood’s Bay
+- Fabulous celebratory group dinner at Robin Hood’s Bay

-- Connect with nature and like-minded people one of the world’s best walks
+- Connect with nature and like-minded people on one of the world’s best walks

 Arrive by local train from Lancaster or Carlisle to the tiny Cumbrian village of St Bees whose roots date back to the 9th century and is the official start point of the Coast to Coast.
 Meet at the local pub for a warm welcome and group introduction – tomorrow your walk begins on the shores of the Irish Sea.
 Alfred Wainwright recommends dipping your feet into the water to mark the start of journey and collecting a pebble to carry with you to Robin Hood’s Bay.